justkeepmovingforward/SQLZOO-challenges/README.md

     LEFT JOIN goal ON matchid = id
     GROUP BY mdate, matchid, team1, team2

 ### More JOIN operations

+#### 1. List the films where the yr is 1962.

+    SELECT id, title
+    FROM movie
+    WHERE yr=1962

+#### 2. Give year of 'Citizen Kane'.

+    SELECT yr
+    FROM movie
+    WHERE title="Citizen Kane"

 ### Using Null
 ### Self join